gilch/hissp/docs/style_guide.rst

      data3
      _#/)                                 ;Trails NEVER get their own line.
                                           ; But you can hold it open with a discarded item.
-                                          ; The / is the usual choice in Lissp, reminiscent of XML.
+                                          ; This XML-style / doorstop is the norm in Lissp.

    (function arg1 arg2 arg3)              ;Typical for calls that fit on one line.